jovami/isep-rcomp/doc/sprint1/1210951/README.md

 # Overview

 ## Floor 0:

 - Underground cable raceway
 - Ceiling height : 4 meters
 - B.0.11 does not need outlets
-- B.0.6 and B.0.7 only need 5 outlets along the underfloor cable raceway
+- B.0.6 and B.0.7 only need 5 outlets each along the underfloor cable raceway

 ## Floor 1:

 - Ceiling height: 3 meters
 - Removable dropped ceiling: 2.5 meters

 ## Common to both floors:

 - Full Wi-Fi coverage
 - No network outlets required at the restrooms, halls, and corridors
 - Rooms with no specific requirements regarding outlets must follow the ratio of 2 outlets by 10m2

 # Ground floor - Floor 0

 ## Measurements

 |      Room       | Length (m) | Width (m) | Area (m²) | Outlets |